TRineheart98/SchoolProjects/README.md

 User Interaction:

     The program interacts with users through the console interface, providing clear error messages and feedback when duplicates are found or numbers are inserted into the linked list.

+## **Constructor&DeconstructorC# Program:**

+This C# program demonstrates object creation using constructors, destructors, properties, and generics.
+It also highlights key object-oriented concepts, such as deconstructing class instances, property access, and the use of generic classes.
+The program features a custom class Rineheart, designed to encapsulate information about a person, including their name and age.
+Files and Structure

+    Rineheart.cs: Implements the core logic of the program, including:
+        Creating instances of the Rineheart class.
+        Using constructors, destructors, and deconstructing the class properties.
+        Manipulating properties, including setting and getting the bank balance.
+        Implementing a generic version of the class.

+Core Features

+    Object Creation and Initialization:
+        The Rineheart class constructor initializes the first name, last name, and age.
+        The program allows for multiple instances, showing different ages and names.

+    Deconstructing Objects:
+        The Deconstruct() method enables extracting class properties using deconstruction syntax, making it easy to access individual components of an object.

+    Property Access:
+        The BankBalance property demonstrates the use of getter and setter logic in C# for managing private data.

+    Generics:
+        A generic version of the Rineheart<T> class illustrates how to handle different types within a class, automatically printing out the names provided.

+Key Concepts and Tools:

+    Constructors and Destructors: The class constructor is responsible for initializing properties, while the deconstructor provides a convenient way to unpack object data.

+    Property Management: The BankBalance property shows encapsulation by keeping the backing field private while exposing the value through public accessors.

+    Generics: The program includes a generic class Rineheart<T>, which demonstrates how to define a class that can work with any data type.

+    User Interaction: The program interacts with users through console output, printing details about the objects created, deconstructed values, and property values.